D-Cysteine/nesql-exporter/README.md

 ### Instructions

-1. Place `NESQL-Exporter-0.1.0.jar` and `NESQL-Exporter-0.1.0-deps.jar` into
+1. Place `NESQL-Exporter-0.2.0.jar` and `NESQL-Exporter-0.2.0-deps.jar` into
-   your `mods/` folder. `NotEnoughItems` is the only dependency.
+   your `mods/` folder. `NotEnoughItems` is the only required dependency.
 2. Start Minecraft and join a single-player world.
 3. If you're using the GTNH version of `NotEnoughItems`, open your inventory and view the NEI item list so that it gets loaded.
 If you forget to do this, some